-Employee turnover can be very costly for an organization, particularly if it is a voluntary resignation of human capital investment from the organization and the subsequent replacement process.
-These replacement costs may include the search of the external labor market for a possible substitute, selection between competing candidates, interviews, induction, formal and informal training of the replacement until he or she attains a reasonable level of performance that is equivalent to that of the individual who quit.
+Employee turnover can be very costly for an organization, mainly if it is a voluntary resignation of human capital investment from the organization and the subsequent replacement process.
+These replacement costs may include the search of the external labor market for a possible substitute, selection between competing candidates, interviews, induction, formal and informal training of the replacement until they attain a reasonable level of performance that is equivalent to that of the individual who quit.

-A research conducted by The Center for American Progress shows that for all positions, except for those jobs that require very specific skills, the typical cost of turnover was 21% of an employee’s annual salary.
+A research conducted by The Center for American Progress shows that for all positions, except for those requiring very specific skills, the typical cost of turnover was 21% of an employee’s annual salary.

 2. It results in the loss of experienced employees

-Building a culture that encourages knowledge transfer and succession is a crucial strategy for the growth and sustainability of an organization.
-A high employee turnover rate results in an organization’s inability to ensure continuity knowledge.
+Building a culture that encourages knowledge transfer and succession is a crucial strategy for an organization's growth and sustainability.
+A high employee turnover rate results in an organization's inability to ensure continuity knowledge.

-Losing an experienced employee is hard to deal with, in the first place.
-Besides this, the organizations have to search for a new candidate and it takes years to get the level of knowledge and experience of the one who left the company.
+Losing an experienced employee is hard to deal with.
+Besides this, the organizations must search for a new candidate, and it takes years to get the level of knowledge and experience of the one who left the company.

 3. It affects productivity

-Employee productivity and general performance can be negatively affected when there is high employee turnover.
-Employee turnover leads to the loss of experienced and trained staff that know the policies and goals of the organization and their roles in achieving these goals.
+Employee productivity and overall performance can be negatively affected when there is high employee turnover.
+Employee turnover leads to the loss of experienced and trained staff who know the organization's policies and goals and their roles in achieving these goals.

 However, a new employee may require some time to learn these roles.

 It takes a lot of time and resources for a new employee to reach the full productivity level of a departing employee.
-Therefore, high employee turnover means having many inexperienced employees, which will eventually lead to lower employee productivity.
+Therefore, high employee turnover means having many inexperienced employees, leading to lower employee productivity.

 5. It affects profit

-Aside from the cost of replacing an employee, other negative effects could combine to affect a firm’s profit.
-The cost settlement of employees’ benefits (gratuity and others) and the cost of litigations, as some separations may lead to legal disputes, all combine to affect company performance, which ultimately affects the overall profit of the firm.
+Aside from the cost of replacing an employee, other adverse effects could combine to affect a firm's profit.
+The cost settlement of employees' benefits (gratuity and others) and the cost of litigations, as some separations may lead to legal disputes, all combine to affect company performance, which ultimately affects the firm's overall profit.

-Anything that tends to increase costs or reduce productivity or revenue will almost certainly reduce profit.
-A new business often takes months or years to achieve profitability and unexpected costs like high turnover can increase the time it takes a new venture to make a profit or break even.
+Anything that tends to increase costs or reduce productivity or revenue will certainly reduce profit.
+A new business often takes months or years to achieve profitability, and unexpected expenses like high turnover can increase the time it takes a new venture to generate profit or break even.

-In today’s highly competitive labor market, there is extensive evidence that organizations regardless of size, technological advances, market focus, are facing human resource challenges.
-Employee turnovers are results of employees’ dissatisfaction with one or more factors.
+There is extensive evidence that organizations, regardless of size, technological advances, market focus, are facing human resource challenges in today's highly competitive labor market.
+Employee turnovers are results of employees' dissatisfaction with one or more factors.
 Measures can be taken to prevent turnover and to improve other operating results as well.

 There needs to be a greater appreciation of the costs and consequences of high employee turnover, and a willingness to change established personnel management practices.
-Employees are one of the most important determinants and leading factors that determine the success of an organization in a competitive environment.
+Employees are one of the most important determinants and leading factors that determine an organization's success in a competitive environment.

-The way people are managed has a major impact on their commitment and organizational performance.
+The way people are managed has a significant impact on their commitment and organizational performance.
 The advantages of gaining employee commitment have been perceived to be lower labor turnover, extra-role behavior, and better product quality and employee flexibility leading to the firms’ competitive advantage.
-Thus, given the contribution that a highly productive trained employee can make to organizational productivity, keeping such an employee should be a high priority to the organization.
-Businesses can secure this commitment by engaging in fair HR practices such as good communication, increased participation, more supportive management, and reasonable rewards.
+Thus, given the contribution that a highly productive trained employee can make to organizational productivity, retaining such an employee should be a high priority to the organization.
+Businesses can secure this commitment by engaging in fair HR practices such as effective communication, increased participation, supportive management, and reasonable rewards.